VidithAgarwal/StockPortfolioManagement/res/SETUP-README.txt

 The jar file should be present in the folder along with stocks.csv that has the list of stock names along with the ticker symbol that is used in the program to verify if the stock name or ticker symbol entered by the user is valid or not.
 Additionally, the project libraries should also contain the jdatepicker-1.3.4.jar file for using the calendar based date picker in GUI, for asking the users to select date.
 The jar file is present in the res folder along with the stocks.csv file.

-For running the GUI Based view the user can simply run the jar file and the default view opened for user access is the GUI Based view investment application.
-Further, to use the text based view the user has to enter an additional extension along with the jar that is -text for getting the text based view, which works as the controller related to the text based view is called, along with text view, using the execute method.
+For running the GUI Based view the user can simply run the jar file by the command java -jar Filename.jar and the default view opened for user access is the GUI Based view investment application.
+Further, to use the text based view the user has to enter an additional extension along with the jar that is -text : java -jar Filename.jar -text for getting the text based view, which works as the controller related to the text based view is called, along with text view, using the execute method.
-Further to get the GUI based view through the terminal also the user can enter -gui along with the .jar file extension to get the GUI based view.
+Further additionally to get the GUI based view through the terminal also the user can enter -gui along with the .jar file extension to get the GUI based view.
 The GUI based view is called when the controller related to GUI is used along with GUI view, using the set view method.